orangejuice/blog/data/activity/book-this-explains-everything-2013/record.en.md

   subtitle: John Brockman / 2013 / Harper Perennial
 ---

-Via tw Mr. Bear, profound, beautiful, and elegant theories of how the world operates
+Via Twitter Mr. Bear: Profound, beautiful, and elegant theories of how the world functions